The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Methodology

-Since the low-mass galaxies available in the Auriga project are separated in two simulation sets according to their DM halo mass, the Auriga identification numbers \citep[\textit{run numbers} in][]{Grand2024} are repeated for different galaxies in different simulation sets.
+Since the low-mass galaxies available in the Auriga project are separated in two simulation sets according to their DM halo mass, the Auriga identification numbers \citep[see run numbers in][]{Grand2024} are repeated for different galaxies in different simulation sets.
 For clarity, we assign our own ID number to refer to each simulated galaxy (column 1).
-To refer to their original run numbers and not repeat them, for the galaxies in the simulation set that contains DM haloes of $\sim 10^{11} \, M_\odot$ we added an L to their Auriga number and for those galaxies in the simulation set containing DM haloes of $\sim 10^{10} \, M_\odot$ we added two L (e.g., the Auriga $2$ of the most massive simulation set is renamed as "L2", while the Auriga $2$ of the least massive simulation set is renamed as "LL2").
+To refer to their original run numbers and not repeat them, for the galaxies in the simulation set that contains DM halos of $\sim 10^{11} \, M_\odot$ we added an L to their Auriga number and for those galaxies in the simulation set containing DM halos of $\sim 10^{10} \, M_\odot$ we added two L (e.g. the Auriga $2$ of the most massive simulation set is renamed as "L2," while the Auriga $2$ of the least massive simulation set is renamed as "LL2").
 Throughout this work, we refer to galaxies with $M_* \geq 6.3 \times 10^9 \, M_\odot$ as the more massive galaxies, while dwarfs with lower stellar masses are referred to as the less massive galaxies.
-The galaxies were rotated from their originally random configuration such as the XY plane corresponds to the disc plane and, thus, the Z-axis is aligned with the disc's angular momentum vector for all particles.
+The galaxies were rotated from their originally random configuration such as the XY plane corresponds to the disc plane and the Z-axis is aligned with the disc's angular momentum vector for all particles.